klust/SupercomputersForStarters/docs/4_Storage/4_05_To_remember.md

         run a lot slower than on a PC with fast local storage.

-        In fact, it is doable to make supercomputer storage with very high IOPS when there are a lot of parallel I/O requests, from many users to files allover the file system so that metadata and data access can be spread over many servers.
+        In fact, it is doable to make supercomputer storage with very high IOPS when there are a lot of parallel I/O requests, from many users to files all over the file system so that metadata and data access can be spread over many servers.
 But it is not possible to improve IOPS for a single threaded application with synchronous file access.